candpixie/auracle/labs/day-05-timbre/README.md

 Timbre is the one perceptual attribute defined **negatively**.
-ANSI's definition is essentially "the attribute by which a listener judges two sounds with the same loudness, pitch and duration to be dissimilar."
-Everything left over.
+ANSI's definition is essentially "the attribute by which a listener judges two sounds with the same loudness, pitch and duration to be dissimilar." aka a process of elimination.

 ## The machine does this